The Soemtron ETR224 Calculator

 Decimal point selection is by a 12 position thumb–wheel switch located with the printing mechanism, but as there is no visual display on the ETR224 this switch is the only indication of the current setting.
 A range of decimal point selection signals are directed back to the logic circuits for use during calculations.
 Like the other Soemtron machines this makes the Soemtron ETR224 a "fixed point" machine rather than the usual "floating point" form found on modern calculators!

 To date we have found that very little information, if any, exists about the Soemtron ETR224 and that certainly no technical information appears to have survived at all.
-Currently only four Soemtron ETR224's are known to exist in the wild –
+Currently only five Soemtron ETR224's are known to exist in the wild –

 1. A partially working machine in the Historisch–technisches Museum in Sömmerda.